Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 - Disease that has spread to more than one site beyond the lymph nodes

-- The patient's functional ability
+- The person's functional ability

 Long-Term Complications of Treatments